 RESEARCH INTERESTS

-Topics: Industry Foresight, Technology Strategy, Behavioral Strategy
+Topics: Industry Foresight, Technology Strategy, Behavioral Strategy, Corporate Strategy

 Methods: Quantitative, NLP, Machine Learning, Forecasting Tournaments